CleverRaven/Cataclysm-DDA/data/mods/Russ_Extra_Stuff/Readme.txt

 by Russell
 mysticinmaine@gmail.com

+this is published under creative commons CC-BY-SA 3.0

 all items either have recipes in the pre-existing books, or are generated on the map, or both.